MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

       Where XXXXX-XXXXX-XXXXX-XXXXX-XXXXX is your Multiple Activation Key (MAK)

+::: zone-end

+:::zone pivot="windows10"

 1. **Verify transformation**</br>
    Upon successfully installing the product key associated with your volume license activation model, the operating system edition changes to `IoTEnterpriseS`.
 Run the following command at the PowerShell prompt to confirm.

    ```powershell
    Dism /Online /Get-CurrentEdition
    ```

-   You should now see the same ImageVersion but the Current Edition has changed to `IoTEnterpriseS` as follows:
+   You should now see the same ImageVersion but the Current Edition changed to `IoTEnterpriseS` as follows:

    - `ImageVersion : 10.0.19044.2905` _or later_</br>
    - `Current Edition : IoTEnterpriseS`

 ::: zone-end

+:::zone pivot="windows11,windows10"

 1. **Confirm activation expiry**
    Run the following command at the PowerShell command prompt to verify the expiry of your volume license activation.